 Associate Member of Cancer Prevention and Control Program, UNMC Eppley Cancer Center

-Dr. Pinard’s current research concentrates on designing research and measurement tools for dissemination to lower-income, racial and ethnic populations at highest risk for obesity.
+Dr. Pinard’s current research concentrates on designing research and measurement tools for dissemination to lower-income, racial, and ethnic populations at the highest risk for obesity.
 The means to achieve this goal include a focus on environmental and policy strategies (e.g., improving access to more healthful foods) and the utilization of technology to extend the point of contact and existing community resources.